 Failure to Warn

 Some products are inherently dangerous, which is why they come with warnings to help prevent users from hurting themselves.
-You often see these claims made in cases involving defective medications, like Onglyza or Xarelto.
+You often see these claims made in cases involving defective medications, like Onglyza.

 However, sometimes products do not warn about all of the dangers of using them, and if there are warnings, they do not convey the severity of the potential injuries that could occur.
 Sometimes warnings do not tell people to avoid using the product in certain ways that could be harmful.